 In the world of scientific discussion, a lot of depends on statements from a leading authority or, more frequently than I would like, false authority.

+Both Obukhanych and Doshi are perfect examples of the logical fallacy of Appeal to False Authority.
+These individuals use their opinions in an argument about vaccines as if their authority and credentials matter more than published evidence.
 The only thing that matters is evidence.
-So if an “authority” provides high quality evidence that contradicts the scientific consensus, then the evidence matters, not the authority.
+So if an “authority” provides high-quality evidence that contradicts the scientific consensus, then the evidence matters, not the authority.

 But there are good experts whose public comments can provide weight to a discussion.
 In an outstanding account in the blog, Science or Not, the writer gives us a checklist of what makes a good expert, or authority, in published research.